 The armistice was signed on July 27th and the repatriation of prisoners of war was due to be completed within 60 days.
 Kinne was threatened with exclusion from the scheme for demanding an interview with a visiting representative from the Red Cross.
 Derek Kinne was eventually exchanged on August 10th 1953 after two years and four months of captivity.
 He had been kept in seven different places of imprisonment, including a Korean high-security gaol, under conditions of extreme degradation and subject to great brutality, but he never lost the determination to resist.

 For his actions in Korea, Derek was awarded the George Cross (London Gazette, 9th April 1954), and was presented with his medal by Queen Elizabeth II at Buckingham Palace on 6th July 1954.
 He left the Army soon after returning from Korea, and began a mobile launderette in Leeds.
 It was in Leeds, that he met his future wife, Anne Boyle, and in 1957 they emigrated to Canada.
-They married in 1959 and went on to have two children, Raymond (named after his brother) and Deborah.
+They married on 21st July 1959 and went on to have two children, Raymond (named after his brother) and Deborah.

 Derek and Anne travelled all over Canada and the USA where he worked as an ironworker and welder, before in 1961, the couple settled in Tucson, Arizona.
 Derek became a welder and worked on the Titan Two Missile installation around the US and in Tucson.
 Derek worked as a welder until 1967 when he and Anne bought a picture framing business.
 They owned Glasgow-Kinne and eventually A&A Laminators, for 38 years.
 Derek always said that he had lived the 'American Dream".
 He worked hard, for years, seven days a week, to give his family what they needed and to get what he wanted out of life.
 In 2009, he became an American citizen.
 He regularly attended the bi-annual reunions organised by the VC and GC Association until 2014.
 In 2009, he travelled with Bill Speakman VC to Korea, and was due to go again in 2012, but an accident whilst driving in Denver, meant that Derek was unable to travel.